flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

-The `mco_tag` parameter is a non-empty string which gives the name of the tag used to import public keys of the mcollective client.
+The `mco_tag` parameter is a non-empty string which gives the name of the tag used to import public keys of the mcollective clients.
 Indeed, the mcollective servers need the public keys of each authorized client in its configuration.
 Each client will export its public key with a specific tag and the servers will retrieve these public keys via the same